rancher/docs/content/k3s/latest/en/networking/_index.md

 You can tweak traefik to meet your needs by setting options in the traefik.yaml file.
 Refer to the official [Traefik for Helm Configuration Parameters](https://github.com/helm/charts/tree/master/stable/traefik#configuration) readme for more information.

-To disable it, start each server with the `--no-deploy traefik` option.
+To disable it, start each server with the `--disable traefik` option.

 Service Load Balancer
 ---------------------

 K3s includes a basic service load balancer that uses available host ports.
 If you try to create a load balancer that listens on port 80, for example, it will try to find a free host in the cluster for port 80.
 If no port is available, the load balancer will stay in Pending.

-To disable the embedded load balancer, run the server with the `--no-deploy servicelb` option.
+To disable the embedded load balancer, run the server with the `--disable servicelb` option.
 This is necessary if you wish to run a different load balancer, such as MetalLB.

 Nodes Without a Hostname
 ------------------------